kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/911report/chapter-11.txt
 ```

-This command gives the files in the sub directory 911report, that are less than 1 Mb.
+This command gives the files in the sub-directory 911report, that are less than 1 Mb.
 This command is useful because it displays that you can sort using different sizes like Mb and not just bytes(c) while at the same time as narrowing my search to a sub directory.

 ---
 **3) find ./[directory name] -iname [file name]**